xamarin/mvpwb/mac/user-interface/README.md

 ## [Working with Table Views](tableview)

-This workbook will cover working with a Table View (`NSOutlineView`) in a Xamarin.Mac app's User Interface. `NSTableView` is a native cocoa control for displaying data in a table.
+This workbook will cover working with a Table View (`NSTableView`) in a Xamarin.Mac app's User Interface. `NSTableView` is a native cocoa control for displaying data in a table.

 ![](tableview/screenshots/Intro01.png)